jindongwang/transferlearning/data/benchmark.md

 ## Office-31 dataset

 Using ResNet-50 features (compare with the latest deep methods with ResNet-50 as backbone).
-Again, it seems that **MEDA** achieves the best performance.
+It seems **MEDA** is the only traditional method that can challenge these heavy deep adversarial methods.

 [Download Office-31 ResNet-50 features](https://pan.baidu.com/s/1UoyJSqoCKCda-NcP-zraVg)